Sanford’s Brown Lemur

 Natural predators include hawks, boa constrictors, and fossae (the plural for fossa—a large, carnivorous mammal, related to the mongoose with qualities of a cat).
 Slash-and-burn agriculture, logging, and sapphire mining are destroying the northern forests.
 Locals sometimes hunt Sanford’s lemurs or trap them for pets.

-Sanford’s lemurs at the Myakka City Reserve
+Sanford’s brown lemurs at LCF’s Florida Reserve

 LCF shelters the only male Sanford’s lemur left in captivity in North America.
 In addition to the provided fruits, vegetables, and monkey biscuits, he browses gallberry, wax myrtle, and grape vines.